-Exhilarating because watching your business grow is a kick.
+Exhilarating because watching your business grow is a real thrill.
 New website visitors?
-Great.
+Great!
 Social media attention?
-Fantastic.
+Fantastic!

-But, terrifying too, because learning to leverage your web site to turn a site visit into a profit can be daunting if you’re new to the process.
+But, terrifying too, because learning to leverage your website to turn a site visit into profit can be daunting if you’re new to the process.

 I’m here to make that process more accessible.

 A brilliant landing page, combined with a ‘converting funnel,’ is usually the backbone of a profitable online business.